 Far less common is the use case of pareto optimization, which is also known under the more confusing term multi-objective optimization.
 In pareto scoring, score constraints are in the same score level, yet they are not weighted against each other.
-When 2 scores are compared, each of the score constraints are compared individually and the score with the most dominating score constraints wins.
+When two scores are compared, each of the score constraints are compared individually and the score with the most dominating score constraints wins.
 Pareto scoring can even be combined with score levels and score constraint weighting.

 Consider this example with positive constraints, where we want to get the most apples and oranges.
-Since it's impossible to compare apples and oranges, we can't weight them against each other.
-Yet, despite that we can't compare them, we can state that 2 apples are better then 1 apple.
-Similarly, we can state that 2 apples and 1 orange are better than just 1 orange.
+Since it is impossible to compare apples and oranges, we can not weight them against each other.
+Yet, despite that we can not compare them, we can state that two apples are better then one apple.
+Similarly, we can state that two apples and one orange are better than just one orange.
 So despite our inability to compare some Scores conclusively (at which point we declare them equal), we can find a set of optimal scores.
 Those are called pareto optimal.